thin-edge/thin-edge.io/configuration/contrib/system/README.md

 # System Configuration File

 To support multiple system and service manager, `tedge` requires the `/etc/tedge/system.toml` file.
-The file configures which system manager executes which command to do some actions.
+The file contains configurations about the system manager and the supported actions.

 The format of the file is: